Robert Downey Jr injured on "Iron Man 3" set

 The actor became an unexpected action hero in 2008 when the first "Iron Man" film made $585 million at the worldwide box office, followed by "Iron Man 2" two years later, which took $623 million globally.

-"Iron Man 3," due in theaters next year, will reunite Downey with Gwyneth Paltrow, Don Cheadle and John Favreau, while Ben Kingsley will play villain The Mandarin.
+"Iron Man 3," due in theatres next year, will reunite Downey with Gwyneth Paltrow, Don Cheadle and John Favreau, while Ben Kingsley will play villain The Mandarin.

 Downey will also reprise his superhero suit for "The Avengers 2," which Marvel announced on Thursday will be released on May 1, 2015.